Vadim Tchijik

 di Ravello, Salon of the Arts in Sofia, Felicja Blumental Festival in

-Tel Aviv, Euro Musica Vitae Festival in Sweden, Juventus and Salon
+Tel Aviv, Euro Musica Vitae Festival in Sweden, 5 de Mayo in Puebla,

 Musicora in Paris.